 “I have told my father’s and my uncle’s story many times before,” Nates explained.
 “And whenever I do, I am always struck by the story’s relevance in today’s environment.
 As Oskar Schindler demonstrated in the Plaszow concentration camp with his heroic efforts, there have always been – and continue to be – people ready to do the right thing, even at great risk.
 We need to be reminded of that over and over again.”

-Nates will also talk about the important work of the Johannesburg Holocaust & Genocide Centre.
+Nates also talked about the important work of the Johannesburg Holocaust & Genocide Centre.
 The Centre is a place of memory, education and lessons for humanity, connecting the case studies of the Holocaust and the 1994 genocide in Rwanda and examining the connections between genocide and contemporary human rights issues.

 Recent speakers in the Daniel Pearl Education Center Speaker Series have included: Mark Newhouse, renowned author of the The Devil’s Bookkeeper Holocaust fiction series, and Lauren Hersh, executive director of World Without Exploitation, an organization dedicated to the eradication of human trafficking.
 Previous speakers have included: Dr. Perry Brickman, who was the subject of a documentary, “From Silence to Recognition: Confronting Discrimination in Emory’s Dental School History”; Dr. Berndt Wollschlaeger, the son of a decorated Nazi tank commander who traveled to Israel, converted to Judaism and later served in the Israel Defense Forces; representatives of Seton Hall University as part of the showing of Sister Rose’s Passion, a documentary film that examines the life of Sister Rose Thering, a Roman Catholic nun and former professor at Seton Hall University who battled anti-Semitism within her church and contributed to a historic Vatican declaration that Jews were not collectively responsible for the death of Jesus; Sheryl Olitzky, co-founder of the Sisterhood of Salaam Shalom; legendary high school basketball coach Bob Hurley, who spoke about providing opportunities and guidance to underprivileged youth; and best-selling author Yvette Manessis Corporon (Something Beautiful Happened), who spoke about survival and courage in the face of evil; and the Tyler Clementi Foundation’s Jane Clementi, who lost her son Tyler to suicide after he became the victim of homophobic cyber bullying.